 China blocked a request by the U.S., the European Union and Japan for World Trade Organization judges to probe its curbs on exports of rare earths.
 It won’t be able to thwart a second request, which may be made on July 23.

 China says it imposed the limits in 2010 to conserve resources and protect the environment.
 China produces 97 percent of the world’s rare earths, 17 chemically similar metallic elements used in Boeing Co.
-(BA) helicopter blades, Nokia Oyj (NOK1V) mobile phones, Toyota Motor Corp.
+(BA:US) helicopter blades, Nokia Oyj (NOK1V) mobile phones, Toyota Motor Corp.
 (7203) hybrid cars and wind turbines, according to EU data.

 “China’s restrictions on rare earths and other products are violating its WTO commitments and continue to significantly distort global markets to the disadvantage of our companies,” EU Trade Commissioner Karel De Gucht said in a June 27 statement.
 “Despite the very clear WTO ruling earlier this year in the first raw-materials case, Beijing has not taken steps to remove these export restrictions.”